NIH-NICHD/Data-Linkage-Governance/GovernanceMetadataDatabase/data_dictionary.md

   * created_at - a timestamp indicating when a source entry was created
   * updated_at - a timestamp indicating when a source entry was last updated

-**DataLifecycle** - Represents the data lifecycle section of the use case governance information Excel document that commentary was taken from; each policy commentary has a data lifecycle.
+**DataLifecycle** - Represents the phase of the data lifecycle from which a rule or policy originates; each policy commentary has a data lifecycle.
   * id - an identifier that uniquely identifies a data lifecycle
   * name - the name of a data lifecycle, e.g., Data Linkage
   * created_at - a timestamp indicating when a data lifecycle entry was created